-Extension options
+(vi) Extension options

-Some leases of office premises contain extension options exercisable by the Bank up to an average of five years before the end of the non-cancellable contract period.
+Some leases of office premises contain extension options exercisable by the Bank up to one year before the end of the non-cancellable contract period.
 Where practicable, the Bank seeks to include extension options in new leases to provide operational flexibility.
-The extension options held are exercisable only by the Bank and not by the lessors.